-It can be difficult to admit that a loved one’s health has declined so much that pursuing further curative treatment is either impractical or impossible.
+Admitting that a loved one’s health has declined so much that pursuing further curative treatment is either impractical or impossible is a hard thing to do.
 Choosing comfort care is usually the next step, but many patients and their family members hesitate or second-guess themselves when this delicate decision arises.
-However, families can lose out on valuable time with terminally ill loved ones if they wait too long to seek hospice care.
+However, families can lose out on valuable time with terminally ill loved ones if they wait too long to start hospice care.

-According to the National Hospice and Palliative Care Organization, 27.8 percent of Medicare hospice patients received comfort care for a week or less in 2017, and a whopping 50 percent of this cohort received care for less than 25 days.
+According to the National Hospice and Palliative Care Organization (NHPCO), a whopping 53.8 percent of Medicare hospice patients received comfort care for 30 days or less in 2018.
+Of this same cohort of beneficiaries, more than a quarter (27.9 percent) received hospice services for only a week or less.
 While hospice care is meant for individuals with an estimated life expectancy of six months or less, the data suggest that families are not seeking this specialized care until the last minute.

-“The full benefits of hospice care cannot be experienced in just a day or two,” explains Myles Zuckerman, MD, team physician at Family Hospice and Palliative Care in western Pennsylvania.
-“It makes me sad to get calls from family members who realize their loved one is dying within a few hours or days because they can’t make the most of the care provided.”
+“The full benefits of hospice care cannot be experienced in just a day or two,” explains Myles Zuckerman, MD, HMDC, team physician at Family Hospice in western Pennsylvania.
+“It makes me sad to get calls from family members who realize their loved one is dying within a few hours or days because they can’t make the most of the care we provide.”

 The Benefits of Hospice Care